 1. Pitch

 This refers to the perceived frequency of sound, with a higher pitch often associated with femininity.
 Generally, voices that range from 165 Hz to 255 Hz are considered feminine.
-Adjusting your pitch can involve both vocal exercises and mindfulness while speaking.
+Adjusting your pitch can involve both exercises and mindfulness while talking.
 However, be cautious not to strain your vocal cords, as this can lead to long-term damage.

 2. Resonance